project-kieran/user-management-exercise/README.md

 Extend the system to capture log information regarding primary actions performed on each user in the app.
 * In the **View** screen there should be a list of all actions that have been performed against that user.
-* There should be a new **Logs** page, containing a list of log entries across the application.
+* There should be a new **Logs** page, containing a list of log entries across the application. - DONE
 * In the Logs page, the user should be able to click into each entry to see more detail about it.
-* In the Logs page, think about how you can provide a good user experience - even when there are many log entries.
+* In the Logs page, think about how you can provide a good user experience - even when there are many log entries. - DONE

+#### Kieran's notes

+jQuery added to Logs page to display logs in a more readable format.

-### 5. Extend the Application (Expert)
+### 5. Extend the Application (Expert) - NOT COMPLETED

 Make a significant architectural change that improves the application.
 Structurally, the user management application is very simple, and there are many ways it can be made more maintainable, scalable or testable.